 This presentation contains forward-looking statements within the meaning of the U.S. federal securities laws that involve substantial risks and uncertainties.
 All statements, other than statements of historical facts, contained in this presentation, including statements regarding the therapeutic and commercial potential and size of the estimated market opportunity of the Company's product in development, the viability of future opportunities, future market supply and demand, the expected timing of top-line data, our expectations about topline data based on masked pooled data, the future cash runway, the financial condition, results of operations and business of Opthea, certain plans, objectives and strategies of management of Opthea, including with respect to the current and planned clinical trials of its product candidate and the future performance of Opthea, are forward-looking statements.
-The words "anticipate," "believe," "estimate," "expect," "intend," "may," "might," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+The words "anticipate," "believe," "estimate," "intend," "might," "plan," "predict," "project," "target," "potential," "will," "would," "could," "sould," "continue," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 Opthea may not actually achieve the plans, intentions or expectations disclosed in the forward-looking statements we make.
-The forward-looking statements contained in this presentation reflect Opthea's current views with respect to future events, and we assume no obligation to update any forward-looking statements except as required by applicable law.
-Please refer to information, including risk factors, set forth in Opthea's Annual Report on Form 20-F filed with the U.S. Securities and Exchange Commission on August 30, 2024, and other future filings with the U.S. Securities and Exchange Commission for key factors that could cause actual results to differ materially from those projected in the forward-looking statements are applicable and potential loss of regulatory approvals, ongoing clinica
+The forward-looking statements as predictions of future events.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements were allowed to the future eliging with the U.S. Securities assume no obligation to update any forward-looking statements except as required by applicable law.
+Please refer to information, includi

 This presentation includes statistical and other industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties as well as our own estimates of potential market opportunities.
 All of the market data used in this presentation involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such data.
-Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
+Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of information.
 Our estimates of the potential market opportunities for our product candidates include several key assumptions based on our industry knowledge, industry publications, third-party research and other surveys, which may be based on a small sample size and may fail to accurately reflect market opportunities.
 While we believe that our internal assumptions are reasonable, no independent source has verified such assumptions.